 - 2 cups shredded cabbage

-- 2 tablespoons of red onion , finely diced
+- 2 tablespoons red onion , finely diced

-- 2 tablespoons of fresh cilantro , chopped (use dried in a pinch)
+- 2 tablespoons fresh cilantro , chopped (use dried in a pinch)

 - In the meantime, prepare the slaw by combining the cabbage, mango, avocado, onion, and cilantro.
 You may also leave the toppings separate and let everyone choose their own toppings.

-- Prepare the slaw dressing by combining 2 tablespoons of olive oil, 1 tablespoon of lime juice, and 1/4 teaspoon of salt.
+- Prepare the slaw dressing by combining 2 tablespoons of oil, 1 tablespoon of lime juice, and ¼ teaspoon of salt.
 Whisk the dressing and drizzle it over the slaw mixture or set aside to drizzle over fish if you're opting to do choose your own toppings.

-- To serve, layer each tortilla with slaw, followed by fish, and then top with drizzled chipotle cream.
+- Layer each tortilla with slaw/toppings of choice, followed by fish, and drizzled chipotle cream.